chainer/chainer-chemistry/README.md

 This repository is currently under construction.
 There is no guarantee that example programs work correctly and tests pass.
-Plase use it at your own risk.
+Please use it at your own risk.

 ## Quick start